The pushup is a popular and effective exercise for developing sizeable pecs and a firm torso.

-- Do as many times as you like.
+- Do it as many times as you like.

-- Go into an “up” position of pushup with hands your firmly gripping the kettlebell with a neutral grip and arms are straight underneath the shoulders.
+- Go into an “up” position of a pushup with your hands firmly gripping the kettlebell with a neutral grip and arms straight underneath the shoulders.

-- Keep your feet slightly wider than shoulder-width apart, as it will help you perform rowing effectively.
+- Keep your feet slightly wider than shoulder-width apart, which will help you perform rowing effectively.

-- Hold your abdominal muscle tight and maintain flat back.
+- Hold your abdominal muscle tight and maintain a flat back.
 This is your starting position.

-- Lower your chest toward the floor as low as possible, and then press back to the start.’
+- Lower your chest to the floor as low as possible, and press back to the start.’

-- Hold kettlebell for a couple of seconds at top and then return to the start and repeat on your left side to compete one rep.
+- Hold the kettlebell for a couple of seconds at the top and then return to the start and repeat on your left side to complete one rep.